Uvacoder/uvacodernotes10b/docs/miscellaneous/quotes.md

 > _Somewhere, something incredible is waiting to be known._

+### Richard Feynman

+> _Study hard what interests you the most in the most undisciplined, irreverent and original manner possible._

 ### Isaac Asimov

 > _People who think they know everything are a great annoyance to those of us who do._

+###  Arthur C. Clarke

+> _I don’t believe in astrology; I’m a Sagittarius and we’re skeptical._

 ---